TMorville/tmorville.github.io/_projects/np-network.md

 layout: single
 ---

-(Work in progress)

-Here I implement a simple neural network that can solve XOR using only numpy.
+### Implementation of a one-layer neural network that solves the [XOR](https://en.wikipedia.org/wiki/Exclusive_or) (exclusive or) task using only numpy.
+This is an exercise purely in the spirit of didactics and to gain a deeper understanding of neural networks (work in progress).

 ~~~ python
 ~~~